CCI-MOC/documentation/docs/source/Logstash-Filter.md

 CEPHPATTERN %{TIMESTAMP_ISO8601:date} %{GREEDYDATA:logmessage}
 ```

-As you could see above, we could extract many informations like datetime, processID, loglevel, module... from log messages.
+As you could see above, we could extract many informations like `datetime`, `processID`, `loglevel`, `module`... from log messages.
 It is used for future search and visualization in Kibana.